Lynphex/Personal-Projects/QS-Bro/informe.md

 <details>
 <summary>🇬🇧 English Version</summary>

-# AppSheet Application Schema: Technician Production Tracking
+# AppSheet Application: Technician Production Tracking

 This document describes the configuration and schema of the AppSheet application designed for daily technician production tracking, personalized summary visualization, and data management.